ocki982/color-me-up-client/README.md

 Color me Up! is a web app where all your emotional thoughts gather together in a fun and creative way

+*UPDATE*
+Now you can check the webstie live! https://color-me-up.netlify.app/ (give a few seconds for the backend server to wakeup and check the background)

 ## Authors